sinmark/simple-cpp-template/README.md

 - **CMakePresets** support,

-- **compile_commands.json** gets generated into the root of the repository, so clangd language server can be used with VSC,

 ## Getting Started

 These instructions will get you a copy of the project up and running on your